Cooling of photoexcited carriers in graphene by internal and substrate phonons: Theory and Models

 where $T_{L}$ and $T_{E}$ are the lattice and electron temperatures respectively, and the electron distribution function is described by $f_{\bold{k}}$, and we define a composite Fermi-Boson distribution function as,

 As indicated by experiments\cite{SWDL08,MSCRS08,Heinz_PRL_2010}, the electronic system is thermalized by the electron-electron interactions which occur at much faster timescale than the electron-phonon processes we are calculating here.
-Hence, it is appropriate to simply assume that $f_{\bold{k}}$ follows the Fermi Dirac distribution function, i.e. $[1+\mbox{exp}(\beta(E_{\bold{k}}-\mu))]^{\mbox{-}1}$ where $\beta=1/k_B T_E$ and $\mu$ is the chemical potential.
+Hence, it is appropriate to simply assume that $f_{\bold{k}}$ follows the Fermi Dirac distribution function, i.e. $[1+\mbox{exp}(\beta(E_{\bold{k}}-\mu))]^{\mbox{-}1}$ where $\beta=1/k_B T_E$ and $\mu$ is the chemical potential, controlled by chemical doping or electrical gating in experiments.
 It is apparent that the composite electron-phonon distribution function ${\cal F}(k,k')$ becomes zero when $T_{E}=T_{L}$, hence zero cooling power.\\

 In this work, we are interested in the energy exchange of electrons with the different phonon baths i.e. intrinsic acoustic phonons (AP), optical phonons (OP) and surface phonon polaritons (SPP).
-Their transition matrix elements, $M_{\bold{k},\bold{k}'}^{\alpha}$, are well-known in the literatures\cite{HS08,LPM05,ANDO06,FG08,FNC01,PA10}.
-We therefore defer their discussions to the Appendix, while focusing on the key results in what follows.
+Vibrations of the substrate ions with the opposite charge polarity produce an electric field which decays exponentially away from the surface.
+Carriers in the nearby graphene can feel this electric field and be scattered by the SPP phonon.
+The decay length of the electric field is determined by the momentum transfer in the electron-phonon scattering event.
+For typical carrier density in graphene, the relevant momentum transfer is of the order of nm$^{-1}$, such that a substantial coupling strength is expected for graphene placed at van der Waals distance of $3.4\,\AA$ away from the substrate.
+The transition matrix elements, $M_{\bold{k},\bold{k}'}^{\alpha}$, for electron interaction with AP, OP and SPP phonons are well-known in the literatures\cite{HS08,LPM05,ANDO06,FG08,FNC01,PA10}.
+We therefore defer their discussions to the Appendix, with the parameter set summarized in Table\,1.
+We shall focus on the key results in what follows.